 12. Social Media Manager

 Who would have thought that you can actually make a decent income with social media?
 Well, to be fair, the job is not as easy as you might expect.
 It’s not like you are scrolling through Instagram all day and hitting the like button every now and then.
 You are responsible for defining target audiences, finding and/or writing content, creating marketing strategies, and implementing them.

 The more experience you have, the better your income.
 With a background in social media, you can definitely make between 30,000 USD and 70,000 USD a year according to Sproutsocial.

 Want to learn more about social media management?
 Head over to Hootsuite and check out their free online courses.

 Ok, ok, blogging is not exactly a job.
 However, it is a fantastic way to generate income if you are an introvert.
-You can easily do this from home, working for yourself and limit your interaction with others, especially groups, to a point you still feel comfortable.
+You can easily do this from home, working for yourself and limiting your interaction with others, especially in groups, to a point you still feel comfortable.